theoriginaltudor/portfolio-vps/nextjs-app/README.md

    ```
 5. Open [http://localhost:3000](http://localhost:3000) to view locally.

+---

-## Folder Structure
+## Folder Structure (nextjs-app)

-- `components/` – General reusable UI components (navigation, avatar, UI primitives)
-- `features/` – Feature-specific modules (chat, contact, work description, carousels)
 - `app/` – Next.js app directory (routing, pages, layouts)
+- `components/` – Reusable UI components (navigation, avatar, UI primitives)
+- `feature-components/` – Feature modules (chat, contact, work, carousels)
+- `lib/` – Utility functions and Supabase clients
 - `public/` – Static assets and images
-- `lib/` – Utility functions and Supabase clients
-- `types/` – TypeScript types (database schema, etc.)
+- `types/` – TypeScript types (database schema, swagger, etc.)

+---

 ## Notable Functionality

-- **Chat with AI**: The homepage features a chat box powered by Google Gemini via Vercel AI SDK.
-It uses retrieval-augmented generation to answer questions and link to relevant projects or articles.
+- **Chat with AI**: Homepage chat box powered by Google Gemini (Vercel AI SDK), using retrieval-augmented generation to answer questions and link to relevant projects/articles.
-- **Project Gallery**: `/project` displays a carousel of projects, each with images and skills.
+- **Project Gallery**: `/work/project` and `/work/projects` display carousels of projects, each with images and skills.
 Clicking a project opens a detail page with more info, images, and related skills.
 - **Contact**: `/contact` shows contact info and an avatar.
 Messages and errors are displayed contextually.
 - **Supabase**: Used for storing project/article data, images, and (WIP) authentication.

 ---

-**Work in progress:**
+## Work in Progress

 - Authenticated edit mode
 - Improved chat and project linking
 - More project themes and article enhancements

 ---

 Feel free to fork or reach out for questions!